 The world and his dog are using geotagged imagery, posting images from mobile telephones onto Twitpic and Facebook and this is only likely to increase.
-On a traditional battlefield we might exploit in an intelligence context, obtaining street level imagery for example that cannot be obtained by aerial or satellite means.
+On a traditional battlefield, we might exploit in an intelligence context, obtaining street-level imagery for example that cannot be obtained by aerial or satellite means.
 If we don’t already do this then we should be but I suspect it forms part of the intelligence community toolkit.

-Not all future conflicts will be carried out in the sticks were the internet is not available, simply look at mobile telephone penetration in Africa or how the Libyan rebels are using Facebook, Twitter, blogs and other social media for trends.
+Not all future conflicts will be carried out in the sticks where the internet is not available, simply look at mobile telephone penetration in Africa or how the Libyan rebels are using Facebook, Twitter, blogs and other social media for trends.
 In fact, NATO planners have reportedly been taking advantage of social media in target planning.

-The difference between mining this information for preparatory information prior to operations or air strikes and using it in real-time is not as distant as you might think.
+The difference between mining this information for preparatory information prior to operations or airstrikes and using it in real-time is not as distant as you might think.

 I am not advocating a dismounted reconnaissance team whipping out their laptop and start surfing Facebook but the means of collating geographically relevant and useful data, converting that into useful intelligence and rapidly disseminating it in an easy to use format must be central to the reconnaissance effort.